FRC-Team-3340/old-frc-3340/README.md

 - Push your changes to the repository for everyone with **git push**
 - Get any code changes with **git pull**

-Some rules to keep in mind:
+## Properly using this repository:

+To make everyone's lives easier when using this repository, it is highly recommended to:

 - Describe your commits properly, explaining what you changed or removed in the code.
-- You can use GitHub's tools to discuss changes or merges (Issues, Pull Reqs., etc.) .
-However, please also use the #coding Discord channel to discuss about this as well.
-- Keep the code organized.
-Give them appropriate file names and such.
+- Keep the code organized, giving appropriate file and variable names.
+[Visual Studio Code offers tools for this.]()
-- All changes to the repository are tracked and can be reversed.
-Please do not sabotage the coding team.
+- Not sabotage the code and/or the team.
+All changes to the repository are tracked and can be reversed.
-- If you are working from home, please discuss your changes in the #coding channel on the [FRC 3340 Discord server](https://discord.gg/8gNydQ4pcF).
+- Discuss your changes in the #coding channel on the [FRC 3340 Discord server](https://discord.gg/8gNydQ4pcF).

 ## Using WPILib

 **Always open WPILib's version of VS Code.** Do not use the version that you download directly from Microsoft, as the WPILib extension may be out of date.

 In VS Code, access the command pallete by pressing Ctrl + Shift + P (⌘ + ⇧ + P on macOS).
-You should see along the lines of this:
+You should see something like this:

 ![VS Code Command Pallete](./ImagesForReadMe/CommandPallete.png)